-Career professionals who use testimonials do not solicit them from individuals who may be vulnerable to undue influence.
-Career professionals discuss with clients the implications of and obtain permission for the use of any testimonial.
+Career development professionals who use testimonials do not solicit them from individuals who may be vulnerable (e.g., underage, mentally or emotionally impaired, extremely dependent on the career development professional, etc.) to undue influence.
+Career development professionals discuss with clients the implications (e.g., the client's name and/or picture would appear online or in print and the client may be contacted by those seeking service by the career development professional) of and obtain permission for the use of any testimonial.